frap129/hyperfox/README.md

 Hyperfox releases are built differently from librewolf to handle the two-stage build needed for PGO.
 Dependencies:
 - podman
-- bash
+- just

 Build:
 1. Clone this repository using the `--recursive` flag to ensure the settings submodule also gets cloned
 2. `cd` into the cloned repo
-3. Run `./build-hyperfox.sh` to build
+3. Run `just -l` to see build options

 # LibreWolf Source Repository